Skip to content

 Overall training goal

 The overall objective of the doctoral internship at the Counseling and Mental Health Center (CMHC) is to prepare interns to successfully transition from graduate students to early-career professionals in psychology.
 We do this by providing supervised training in competencies that are consistent with the role of delivering outpatient services, particularly in university and college counseling centers.
+CMHC staff who lead or provide seminars within the CMHC training programs have joint faculty appointments within the Steve Hicks School of Social Work and College of Education.

 APA Accreditation